Bedrock-OSS/regolith-filters/name_ninja/readme.md

  - Updated 'reticulator' to 0.0.17-beta
  - Corrected a few bugs in the name ninja code especially regarding when using the name key

+### 1.2.1

+ - Updated 'reticulator' to 0.0.18-beta
+ - Fixed associated issue with translations 'stacking' in the export, rather than replacing.